LINGUINE WITH TOMATO & ARTICHOKE SAUCE

 3/4 pound linguine noodles

 For the noodles: fill a medium stockpot with lid about 2/3rd full of water, add a little salt, and bring to a boil.
 Turn the heat down to low, put a lid on to keep the water simmering, and hold off on starting the noodles until later on in the recipe.
 Dice onion and set aside in a small bowl.
 In an 11-inch, 4-quart saucepan with lid (having a big skillet with sides is important, since you'll be mixing the noodles into the sauce at the end.
 Or, if you don't have a high-sided skillet, go the other route and pour the sauce over the noodles in their stock pot), melt butter over medium heat and add onions.
 Sauté until soft, 8-10 minutes, stirring occasionally.
 While you're watching the onions, trim the hard leaves off artichoke hearts (as needed) and chop into bite-sized pieces--just toss them in with the onions as you go.
-Stir in tomatoes, basil, salt and pepper, and bring to a boil; lower heat, cover with lid and simmer for 15-20 minutes.
+Stir in tomatoes, ham, basil, and pepper (no cream yet), and bring to a boil; lower heat, cover with lid and simmer for 15-20 minutes.
 Stir every so often to make sure it's not burning.

 When the sauce is nearly done simmering, bring the water for noodles back up to a boil.
 Add noodles and cook according to the package directions for whatever type you use (I like linguine or fettuccini with this recipe).

 Once the noodles are nearly done, you can add the cream to the artichoke sauce: pour in and heat through gently, but don't let it come to a boil.
-Try a little bit of the sauce and see if it needs more basil or salt/pepper.
+Try a little bit of the sauce and see if it needs more basil or pepper.
 Cover saucepan again with lid, and allow to cook gently for another 8 minutes or so.
 The sauce will thicken up slightly as it cooks after you add the cream.

 When the noodles are done, drain them and then carefully transfer them (minus any cooking liquid in the bottom of the stockpot) into the pan with the sauce.
 Stir the whole thing up gently, until the noodles are thoroughly coated with sauce...think of it like mixing up mac n' cheese, and you've got the idea.